 Instructions

-- Put the vinegar in a preserving pan or large heavy bottomed saucepan with the salt, ginger and allspice
+- Put the vinegar in a preserving pan or large heavy-bottomed saucepan with the salt and spices.

-- Bring to the boil and stir in the fruit and onion pieces
+- Bring to a boil and stir in the fruit and onion pieces.

 - Add the sugar and stir until it dissolves

-- You will know it is ready when there are no pools of vinegar left behind when you draw the back a spoon over the surface
+- You will know it is ready when there are no pools of vinegar left behind when you draw the back of a spoon over the surface.

-- Spoon the chutney into warmed, sterilised jars, seal and label
+- Remove the cinnamon stick and spoon the chutney into warmed, sterilised jars, seal and label.

 - (I sterilise my jars by placing them in the oven at 150C for 20 minutes, you can also sterilise them by putting them through a hot cycle in a dishwasher.)